drug-designer/GEO-BERT/README.md

 1. Prepare weights of the fine-tuned model GEO-BERT(DYRK1A).

 * Enter the current direcotry of GEO-BERT with the command of "cd GEO-BERT";
-* unzip the compressed file with the command of "unzip model_weights_DYRK1A.zip" to obtain the file of "model_weights_DYRK1A.h5".
+* unzip the compressed file with the command of "unzip model_weights_DYRK1A.zip -d ./model_weights_DYRK1A" to obtain the file of "model_weights_DYRK1A.h5".

 2. Start bioactivity prediction.